Essenceia/essenceia.github.io/content/projects/d2020_p1/index.md

 For those unfamiliar optical transceivers this interface allows real time access to the transceiver's operating parameters, and it includes a system of alarm and warning flags which alerts the host system when particular operating parameters are outside of a factory set normal operating range.
-Additionally this also includes information on the transceiver itself, such at the vendor, it's laser wavelength,it's supported link length, and more.
+Additionally this also includes information on the transceiver itself, such at the vendor, its laser wavelength,its supported link length, and more.

 Internally each transceiver features an small microcontroller in charge of reporting these diagnostic information and communicates data to the wider system via the 2-wire serial I2C bus.